Silver Bullion S.T.A.R. Storage

 Why do you claim that Singapore a such a good choice for bullion storage?

 Although Singapore has no natural resources, it managed, over the last 50 years, to become one of the richest countries in the world through an excellent educational system, very efficient governance, hard work and pragmatism, extremely low corruption and simple but clear laws that foster competition and guarantee private property.
-Although there are no capital gains taxes and low-income taxes, the government had budget surpluses 23 times over the last 25 years and closed 2017 with a SGD 9.6 billion (USD 7.3) surplus.
+Even with no capital gains taxes and low income taxes, the country has consistently run a current account surplus since the mid-80s, even through the 1997 Asian Financial Crisis, the 2008 Financial Crisis, and the recent Covid-19 Crisis.
 English is the primary language along with Mandarin (Chinese), Malay and Tamil (Indian) dialect and the country boasts extremely low crime rates.
 In other words, Singapore is rich, safe and stable which we deem to be the criteria for choosing the best jurisdiction for bullion storage.

 Besides being a leading financial center, Singapore has one of the busiest airports in the world, the busiest cargo port in the world and huge refineries on an offshore island called Jurong Island.
 Although Singapore is covered by malls and entertainment options, plenty of scarce land is reserved for nature parks and trees.
 Real estate prices are sky high as Singapore has become a favorite destination for able workers and entrepreneurs.
 A host of other, constantly evolving, industries and businesses call Singapore home and it is a top location for global companies to set up its Asian headquarters.